Education in China: Development

-China's educational horizons are expanding.
+In a 2009 survey from the Programme for International Student Assessment (PISA), a worldwide evaluation of 15-year-old school pupils' scholastic performance by the OECD, Chinese students from Shanghai achieved the best results in mathematics, science and reading.
+The OECD also found that even in some of the very poor rural areas the performance is close to the OECD average.
+While averages across the breadth of other countries are reported, China's rankings are taken from only a few select districts.
+The PISA 2018 results showed that students of Beijing, Shanghai, Jiangsu and Zhejiang topped the rankings in reading, mathematics and science and China's school children are now the smartest in the world based on academic performance.
+OECD secretary-general Angel Gurria said the students from the four Chinese provinces had "outperformed by a large margin their peers from all of the other 78 participating countries" and the 10% most socio-economically disadvantaged students in these four areas "also showed better reading skills than those of the average student in OECD countries, as well as skills similar to the 10% most advantaged students in some of OECD countries".
+He cautioned that these four provinces and municipalities "are far from representing China as a whole."
+Yet their combined populations amount to over 180 million people, and the size of each region is equivalent to a typical OECD country even if their income is well below the OECD average.
+"What makes their achievement even more remarkable is that the level of income of these four Chinese regions is well below the OECD average".

 In the 1980s, the MBA was virtually unknown but by 2004 there were 47,000 MBAs, trained at 62 MBA schools.
 Many people also apply for international professional qualifications, such as EMBA and MPA; close to 10,000 MPA students are enrolled in 47 schools of higher learning, including Peking University and Tsinghua University.
 The education market has rocketed, with training and testing for professional qualifications, such as computer and foreign languages, thriving.
 Continuing education is the trend, once in one's life schooling has become lifelong learning.

-International cooperation and education exchanges increase every year.
-China has more students studying abroad than any other country; since 1979, there have been 697,000 Chinese students studying in 103 countries and regions, of whom 185,000 have returned after finishing their studies.
-The number of foreign students studying in China has increased rapidly; in 2004, over 110,000 students from 178 countries were studying at China's universities.

 Investment in education has increased in recent years; the proportion of the overall budget allocated to education has been increased by one percentage point every year since 1998.
 According to a Ministry of Education program, the government will set up an educational finance system in line with the public finance system, strengthen the responsibility of governments at all levels in educational investment, and ensure that their financial allocation for educational expenditure grows faster than their regular revenue.
 The program also laid out the government's aim that educational investment should account for four percent of GDP in a relatively short period of time.